Today, we will find more about captioning in this rev.com review.

 What is the application process?

 It is a quick application and a test.
-If you pass the first test, you will be invited to take a couple of more tests.
-Providing you pass those tests, there’s a short probation period for you to become a full Revver.
+If you pass the first test, you will be invited to take a couple more tests.
+Provide you pass those tests, there’s a short probation period for you to become a full Revver.

-During this time, while you’re waiting for account activation, you should ask lots of questions, study the Style Guide, take your time, and get to know what you’re doing and you won’t have any trouble of being promoted just as soon as you cross that 80-minute mark.
+During this time, while you’re waiting for account activation, you should ask lots of questions, study the style guide, take your time, and get to know what you’re doing, and you won’t have any trouble being promoted just as soon as you cross that 80-minute mark.

 Many captioners do this within the first week.
 I did it in two and a half.